Barbie in the Nutcracker: Plot

 Barbie tells the following story to her little sister, Kelly, who is having trouble rehearsing a ballet solo.

-In Germany, Late 19th Century, Clara lives with Drosselmeyer, her stern grandfather, and Tommy, her little brother.
+In 1890s Germany, Clara lives with Drosselmeyer, her stern grandfather, and Tommy, her little brother.
 On the night of Christmas Eve, they receive a surprise visit from their aunt Elizabeth.
 She brings toys for the siblings, including a nutcracker for Clara.
 Tommy attempts to wrestle it from Clara and damages the Nutcracker's arm.
-Clara mends the toy, and falls asleep by the Christmas tree.
+Clara mends the toy and falls asleep by the Christmas tree.

 At midnight, magical dust travels about the room, and Clara awakens to see her Nutcracker suddenly alive, and fighting an army of mice led by the wicked Mouse King.
 The Mouse King uses magic to shrink her down to his size, and Clara and the Nutcracker make a swift escape.

 The Nutcracker explains that he was also transformed by the Mouse King, and he and Clara decide to find the Sugarplum Princess, the only person who can undo the spells on both of them.
 The owl on the grandfather clock gives them directions to the Sugarplum Princess and gives Clara a locket that will send her back home when she opens it.

-The Nutcracker and Clara go through a mouse hole into a portal to an ice cave.
+The Nutcracker and Clara go through a mouse hole into a magical portal to an ice cave.
 They leave with the help of the snow fairies and enter the Nutcracker's home, Parthenia.
 The two journey to the gingerbread village.
 There, they meet two children, who tell them that the rightful heir to the throne, Prince Eric, has gone missing.
 The group narrowly escapes the Mouse King's army when they are saved by Major Mint and Captain Candy, who lead a small group of villagers in hiding.
 Mint reveals that Prince Eric's careless attitude led the former king to pronounce the Mouse as temporary ruler until Eric accepted his responsibilities.
 Clara realizes that the Nutcracker is the missing Prince Eric; when the Mouse decided he wanted to be king permanently, he turned Eric into a Nutcracker.
 Eric hopes to redeem himself and make things right again.